bahaipedia/lambda-bahaimedia-distribute-s3/README.md

 # lambda-bahaimedia-distribute-s3
 Distribute files to regional s3 buckets after getting an upload in any one bucket

 This function copies files uploaded in one s3 region to all other s3 regions.
-It captures and replicates the 'upload' action.
-In the case of a 'move' action files will not automatically be replicated and a cron job is triggered server-side that watches for file moves and initiates a sync action with the US bucket.
-Less frequently, the US bucket will sync with all overseas buckets so eventually this file that was moved will be everywhere.
-We don't need it to be everywhere immediately because of lambda-edge-file-redirect.
+It captures "All object create events" in a target s3 bucket.
+When the files are duplicated metadata like "x-amz-meta-is_replicated true" will be set, and we look for that to determine if further replication should proceed.

 Note that each region where an origin bucket exists will also have a local copy of this lambda function and lambda-bahaimedia-delete-s3.